EvilRedHorse/pubaccess-docs/source/index.html.md

 # Introduction

-Welcome to the Skynet SDK docs!
+Welcome to the Public Portals SDK docs!

 We have SDK support for several languages, you can view code examples in the dark area to the right.
 Switch to the programming language of your choice by